OnstakInc/cisco-tetration-hol/labguide/module19/README.md

 <div class="step" id="step-014"><a href="#step-014" style="font-weight:bold">Step 014</a></div>

+Click back on the graph and filter for Escaped flows by turning off the Permitted,  Misdropped, and Rejected buttons.
+Set the time range to the last 1 hr.

+> You may have to wait a few minutes to see the escaped flows indicated on the graph.
+It usually takes the graph about 5 minutes to catch up from the time you publish new policies (by clicking Analyze Latest Policies).

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_014.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_014.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-015"><a href="#step-015" style="font-weight:bold">Step 015</a></div>

+Click on the escaped flow for TCP port 1433.
+Notice that this time the Consumer Outbound Policy indicates DENY.
+Click Quick Policy Analysis.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_015.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_015.png" style="width:100%;height:100%;"></a>